needle-mirror/com.unity.rendering.hybrid/Documentation~/index.md

 [BatchRendererGroup](https://docs.unity3d.com/ScriptReference/Rendering.BatchRendererGroup.html) is the Unity Engine API that the Hybrid Renderer uses.
 If you are using the Hybrid Renderer, you don't need to interact with this API directly; however, if you are an advanced rendering engineer and you want to build your own renderer on top of this API, this section will give you some advice.

-**Important:** This API changes frequently.
+**Important:** This API is experimental and changes frequently.
 We are adding support for all the remaining URP and HDRP features, and making the data model more efficient to provide AAA class performance.
 We do not guarantee that the current API will remain stable, and we have a long term plan to rewrite it completely to make it more flexible, efficient, and straightforward to use.

 The BatchRendererGroup class actually presents two different versions of the API: one for Hybrid Renderer V1, and one for Hybrid Renderer V2.
 You cannot mix and match V1 and V2 API calls inside a single BatchRendererGroup instance.